 From the rugged ranges of Alaska to the vast expanses of Antarctica these jackets are designed for high-altitude and polar environments.
 These products have taken people to some of the most extreme locations in the world and back again.
 All of the jackets below are built to be hard-wearing and warm in even the most hostile conditions.

 One of the distinguishing features of jackets in this category is the use of box wall construction to ensure consistent warmth without cold spots.
-They also use waterproof Pertex® Shield as an outer fabric to keep the weather at bay and have a generous fit to accommodate multiple layers.
+They also use waterproof outer fabrics to keep the weather at bay and have a generous fit to accommodate multiple layers.